 Once you have filed a claim with the at-fault party’s insurance company, you will enter into settlement negotiations.
 The insurance company’s goal is to pay you as little as possible, so they will use numerous tricks to try and trip you up.
-They may ask to record you or try to take a statement.
-They also might offer you a low settlement that seems generous, but is far less than you deserve.
+For example, they may ask to record you or try to take a statement.
+They also might offer you a low settlement that seems generous but is far less than you deserve.

-You should never sign a settlement agreement without first consulting with a dog bite injury lawyer.
-A skilled attorney will help you calculate the true value of your claim and can even negotiate with the insurance company on your behalf.
-Insurance adjusters know that they won’t be able to take advantage of knowledgeable legal professionals, and you’re much more likely to receive fair compensation if you get a lawyer for your dog bite injury.
+You should consult a dog bite injury lawyer before you sign a settlement agreement.
+A skilled attorney will help you calculate the actual value of your claim and can even negotiate with the insurance company on your behalf.
+Insurance adjusters know they won’t be able to take advantage of knowledgeable legal professionals.
+As a result, you’re much more likely to receive fair compensation if you get a lawyer for your dog bite injury.

 Talk to a Personal Injury Lawyer in Canton, GA Today

 Were you bitten by someone else’s dog in Canton, GA?
-If so, contact the Geiger Legal Group, LLC to learn more about how our attorneys for dog bite injuries can help you.
-We know how traumatic an event like this can be, and we’re ready to provide you with the compassionate and knowledgeable counsel you need.
-Give us a call or contact us online today for a free consultation.
+If so, contact the Geiger Legal Group, LLC, to learn more about how our attorneys for dog bite injuries can help you.
+We know how traumatic this can be and are ready to provide you with the compassionate and knowledgeable counsel you need.
+So call or contact us online today for a free consultation.